IBM/loading-accessing-data-from-nps/README.md

 ![architecture](doc/source/images/architecture.png)

+1. User loads Jupyter notebook to IBM Cloud Pak for Data.
+1. User connect to Netezza using NZPY connector.
+1. User loads and analyzes data from Netezza Performance Server.

 ## Included components

 * [Netezza Performance Server](https://www.ibm.com/products/netezza): IBM Netezza® Performance Server for IBM Cloud Pak® for Data is an advanced data warehouse and analytics platform available both on premises and on cloud.